yimingtang/TYMProgressBarView/README.md

 ## LICENSE

 YTProgressBarView is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for details.